Approximate group context tree: Introduction

-Lastly, we discuss the typical behavior of our estimator when applied to polynomially $\beta$-mixing stochastic processes.
-Based on these results, two particular cases are worked out in detail.
-For parametric models, we derive uniform rate of convergence for the estimation error of conditional probabilities and perfect model selection results, essentially improving upon the assumptions of \cite{BuhlmannWyner1999}.
+Section \ref{sec:assumptions} details the assumptions we impose on processes, most notably {\em continuity of transition probabilities} (deeper truncation implies arbitrarily good approximation).
+Based on this, finite sample results on adaptivity and model selection properties are presented in Section \ref{Sec:Analysis}.
+In that same section we present stronger results, including oracle inequalities, that require an added assumption of {\em polynomial $\beta$-mixing}.
+Previous work in the area imposed assumptions that implied a true finite VLMC model, exponential mixing properties and/or non-nullness (positivity) of the transition probabilities, which we manage to avoid here.
+Moreover, our oracle inequality for the AGCT estimator (Corollary \ref{cor:oracle1}) seems to be the first result of its kind for context tree estimation, even in the single process case.

+In Section \ref{Sec:Examples} we present three classes of examples where our general results can be applied.
+For parametric models (i.e. actual finite-order Markov chains), we derive uniform rate of convergence to transition probabilities, as well as perfect model selection, under weaker assumptions than \cite{BuhlmannWyner1999} (which only covered the single process case).
 For chains of infinite order with complete connections, we obtain explicit uniform rates of convergence on the estimation of conditional probabilities, which have an explicit dependence on the processes' continuity rates.

-The paper is organized as follows.
-Section \ref{Sec:GCT} formally introduces the approximate group context tree model and the proposed estimator.
-Section \ref{Sec:Analysis} contains the statistical analysis of the estimator.
-Section \ref{Sec:Applications} is devoted to the two motivating applications.
-New typicality results for $\beta$-mixing processes are developed in Section \ref{Sec:Primitive}.
-Simulations illustrating the performance of the estimator are presented in Section \ref{Sec:Simulations}.
-Section \ref{Sec:Linguistic} applies the group context tree model to understand the difference between the rhythmic features in European and Brazilian Portuguese accounting for heterogeneity.
-Finally, proofs are deferred to the Appendices.
+We also derive explicit uniform rates of convergence for certain renewal processes.
+In most cases, we show that the group context tree model can lead to improvements on the estimation when compared to the single-process case.